 The produced kernel dictionary automatically adjusts its irradiance units depending on the selected kernel default units.

-Evaluate spectrum based on a spectral context.
-This method dispatches evaluation to specialised methods depending on the active mode.
+This method dispatches evaluation to specialized methods depending on the spectral index type.

 Evaluate spectrum in CKD modes.